 Our Advisory Pool of Experts (APEX) is a pool of external and independent subject matter experts who may be called upon to provide advice in an area in which expertise is lacking internally or where an in-depth or more independent view will be helpful.
-Find out who is on APEX here.
+Find out who is on APEX on our website.

 All policy development is undertaken by our executive staff, and directly overseen by the Board itself.
 Alongside this, a focus on consumer and stakeholder views encourages us to adopt a wider participation and consultation process, which includes gaining expertise from a wider pool of people and backgrounds.